percona/pmm/docs/setting-up/index.md

 # Setting up

-There are three stages when installing and setting up PMM.
+There are three stages to installing and setting up PMM.

 ## 1. Set up at least one PMM Server {: #setting-up-pmm-server}